 B Wire connectors (referred to as “chicklet connectors”

 One thing to keep in mind with this project is you will need an outlet in the area.
 When we added our upper cabinets, my husband installed an outlet for the microwave.
 Also note, my husband is very experienced with electrical work, and though this is relatively easy and low voltage if you’re not at all experienced with electrical, you may want to hire someone for this.
 (Read my full disclosure here)

-Step 1- Plan the path for your lights.
+Step 1- Plan the path for your under cabinet lighting.

-We first measured the length of lighting we needed for under the lower cabinets.
+First, we measured the length of lighting we needed for the under cabinet lighting.
 We cut one strip for the cabinets to the left of the microwave and one for the cabinet on the right.
 Be sure to follow the directions on the lighting on where to cut.
-We also cut sections for each the upper cabinets.
+We also cut sections for each of the upper cabinets.

 Step 2 – Drill holes where you need to run the lighting.